 OpenComp’s Compensation Intelligence Platform is the only end-to-end compensation software platform with benchmarking, design, and activation tools.
 Our team continues to push the boundaries of what’s possible, as HR and People leaders gain influence with executives and boards — and demand best-in-class tools to support their initiatives.

-In the past year, we expanded our offerings with five breakthrough technologies, and we’re not slowing down.
+In the past year, we expanded our offerings with five breakthrough technologies with our compensation software, and we’re not slowing down.

 1. Range Builder saves users extraordinary time and sunk cost … in 3 clicks

-Pay transparency laws have swept the nation, many of which require pay ranges in job postings, and penalties for non-compliance are steep.
-But creating pay ranges can take costly external consultants half a year to create inside spreadsheets, 90% of which have errors.
+Pay transparency laws have swept the nation, many of which require salary ranges in job postings, and penalties for non-compliance are steep.
+But creating salary ranges can take costly external consultants half a year to create inside spreadsheets, 90% of which have errors.

 OpenComp’s Range Builder tool de-risks headcount planning and transforms how companies build equitable workplaces.
-In three clicks, this AI-powered application generates expert-level pay ranges with real-time market data, compensation strategy, and growth stage.
+In three clicks, this AI-powered application generates expert-level salary ranges with real-time market data, compensation strategy, and growth stage.

 2. OpenCompliance automates pay data reporting, starting in California